Almas-Ali/Num6/README.md

 **CLI Interface**

 ```
-Num6 - A Powerful Encrypter And Decrypter Tool
+Num6 - A Powerful Cryptography Tool

 1. For word or line encryption
 2. For word or line decryption